Byron/depot/src/md/meta-db.md

 * multi-dimensional values, such as time-varying, locations, or locations in time.
   + this is much like having a context, that value providers can use to adjust their computation, and which is shared among all value providers which are asked to compute.
   + Overrides to the context should be possible, on global level, or per interface.
+* Allow offline writes and schedule them according to their interdependencies
+    * consider complex creation and connection of items, creating dependencies that have to be adhered to when making the changes in an object database.
+For instance, it's not possible to create a connection to a object that doesn't yet exist, and it's not usually feasible to create each object individually as it provokes roundtrips.
+On the other hand, when keeping track in order or occurrence, things should be fine if grouped be operation as well (like create object, change value/connection)